siglabsoss/Daryl-Workspace/system_design/overview.rst

 Valid/Ready Bursting
 **********************

-The Valid/Ready Bursting interface allows complete blocks to be transferred contiguously between blocks.
-For example, the FFT output and a buffering mechanism used to insert the cyclic prefix might use this type of bursting interface.
-While the samples leaving the cyclic prefix insertion block might use the Valid/Ready Handshake already established.
+The Valid/Ready Bursting interface indicates that a burst transaction is required.
+Using this interface creates a contractual agreement between two blocks that the burst will occur completely without push back or gaps in the transmission.
+It is also possible to use the Valid/Ready Handshake for bursts, but the contract between those blocks is that push back and gaps in the valid signal are allowed.
+For example, the FFT output and a cyclic prefix buffer might use this type of bursting interface.

-The signals are analogous the simple Valid/Ready Handshake described above, but we have changed their names to indicate that they are part of the burst interface.
+There is a one-to-one correspondence between the signals in the Valid/Ready Burst and the signals in the Valid/Ready Handshake described above, but we have changed their names to indicate that they are part of the burst interface.
 We prefixed their names with a *b* to set them apart from the handshaking signals.
-This is to avoid developer confusion.
+Thus, the signal names are bvalid, bready, and bdata.
+This prefix is to help avoid developer confusion.

 For this interface, when bvalid and bready are both high, a burst is initiated.
 Following this, bready should go low, while bvalid remains high until the entire burst has been transferred.
-The downstream block must consume the entire burst (the bready signal indicated that it had sufficient space).
+The downstream block must consume the entire burst (if bready is asserted, then the block is advertising that it has sufficient space).
 The bvalid signal remains high for the duration of the burst.
 If another burst is ready, the bvalid signal will remain high after the burst is complete.
 The same rules as in the Valid/Ready Handshake apply here to avoid lock up.
 The bvalid signal cannot wait on the bready signal.
 Once bvalid is asserted, it cannot be deasserted until the transfer has occurred (except in the case of a reset being asserted).

 A SystemVerilog interface that exemplifies this is given next::